Preventative measures and early diagnosis can help reduce the risk of children developing diabetes.

 managing the risk

-You can help lower the risk of diabetes, or help manage it by following a few healthy lifestyle guidelines:
+You can help lower the risk or help manage it by following a few healthy lifestyle guidelines:

 - Lean proteins, legumes and fish are other good options.